heremaps/xyz-documentation/docs/cli/add-on.md

 ## Rule Based Tags

-Rule Based Tagging feature lets you create tags on features as you upload data to a space based on the conditional rules set up against the feature properties.
+Rule Based Tags let you create tags on features using conditional rules applied against feature properties as you upload data to a space.

 !!!
 Note

     Rule based tagging does not create tags on existing data you have on the space.
 It only tags the data you upload after setting the rules.

-The tag rules can be set up for string, boolean or numeric properties and you can even combine multiple conditions as well.
-The name of the rule you create is set as tag on the feature of the properties of the feature satisfy the condition you set up.
+Tag rules can be set up for string, boolean or numeric properties.
+Multiple conditions can also be defined.
+The name of the rule you create is set as the name of the tag in the features that match those conditions.

 !!!
 Important tips

-    The property names inside the ***properties*** key of a geojson feature need to be prefixed with a ***p.***, and those outside it, need to be have an ***f.*** prefix.
+    The property names inside the ***properties*** key of a GeoJSON feature need to be prefixed with a ***p.***, and those outside it, like the feature ID, need to be have an ***f.*** prefix.

 Look at the following example feature and corresponding sample tag rule conditions:
 ```